gvwilson/sdxpy/src/persist/index.md

 without having to rewrite existing code.
 This allows old code to use new code, but only if our design permits the kinds of extensions people are going to want to make.
+(Even then,
+it often leads to deep class hierarchies that can be hard for the next programmer to understand.)
 Since we can't anticipate everything, it is normal to have to revise a design the first two or three times we try to extend it.
 As [%b Brand1995 %] said of buildings,